Mojo struct

 copy(self) -> Self

-Explicitly construct a copy of self.
+Explicitly constructs a copy of this device context.

 Returns: